montagapallarols/vue-theater-layout/Plan.md

 PROBLEM: What about unreserved seats?

-- Create a template like audience array?
+- Create a template-like audience array?

 const audience = [[{}, {}, {}], [{}, {}, {}], [{}, {}, {}]]